noahgoins/panelist-plus/README.md

-# startgg-companion
+# Panelist Plus
-A companion web app to help tournament organizers using the start.gg API.
+A utility app to help Power Ranking panelists in determining PR.